simoncblyth/j/issues/blyth-88-ModelTrigger_Debug.rst

-Return to one_pmt shooting verically upwards from vacumm to debug in simpler situation
+Return to one_pmt shooting vertically upwards from vacumm to debug in simpler situation
 -----------------------------------------------------------------------------------------

 N=1::